unobserved-io/Furtherance/README.md

 This project is created and maintained by [Ricky Kresslein](https://kressle.in) under [lakoliu](https://lakoliu.com).
 More information at [Furtherance.app](https://furtherance.app).

 ### Give
 Besides helping to pay the bills, donations make me feel all warm and fuzzy inside.
-If you want to help out, you can use the links to the right under "Sponsor this project".
+If you want to help out, you can donate via [Ko-fi](https://ko-fi.com/lakoliu) or [PayPal](https://www.paypal.com/donate/?hosted_button_id=TLYY8YZ424VRL).
 Thank you so much!